GeoscienceAustralia/ptha/README.md

 The folder [propagation](propagation) contains a linear shallow water equations solver.

-The folder [ptha_access](ptha_access) contains scripts to download the PTHA results (or more typically, subsets thereof, since the full analysis in TB in size).
+The folder [ptha_access](ptha_access) contains scripts to download the PTHA results (or more typically, subsets thereof, since the full analysis is TB in size).